WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly functional and available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+ What aspect of security do load balancers protect?
+What is the advantage of a jump box?
+ - Load balancers add resiliency by rerouting traffic from one service to another if a server becomes unavailble.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_